 Eligibility

-The FFPSA Teams serve children not meeting traditional CAT teams eligibility and their parents or caregivers with behavioral health conditions.
+The FFPSA Teams serve children their parents or caregivers with behavioral health conditions.
 Families to be served must:

 Be otherwise eligible for publicly funded substance abuse and mental health services pursuant to s.
 394.674, Florida Statutes and,

 Not enrolled in another Department funded team-based service, such as CAT Team services.